Ishan-Mehta/AirTrack/README.md

 - Keep your hand within the camera frame, but at a shoulder distance from the camera for best experience
 - Close other applications using the camera

-## License

-This project is part of an ERC assignment and is for educational purposes.

 ## Contributing

 Feel free to improve the game by: